hy20191108/idir2pdf/README.md

 idir2pdf (image dir to pdf)
 =======
-This library convert zip file containing image file to pdf file.
+This library convert image file in dir to pdf file.
 - fast convert
 - pdf page width is same
 - This library convert on memory, not use tmp folder.